Publications:

 It is an open problem whether Yao-Yao graphs YYk (also known as sparse-Yao graphs) are all spanners when the integer parameter k is large enough.
 In this paper we show that, for any integer k¡Ý42, the Yao-Yao graph YY2k is a tk-spanner, with stretch factor tk=4.27+O(k−1) when k tends to infinity.
 Our result generalizes the best known result which asserts that all YY6k are spanners for k large enough [Bauer and Damian, SODA'13].
 Our proof is also somewhat simpler.

 A PTAS for the Weighted Unit Disk Cover Problem, Jian Li, Yifei Jin.
-The 42nd International Colloquium on Automata, Languages, and Programming (ICALP 2015) , to appear [ArXiv]
+The 42nd International Colloquium on Automata, Languages, and Programming (ICALP 2015) [ArXiv]

 We are given a set of weighted unit disks and a set of points in Euclidean plane.
 The minimum weight unit disk cover (\UDC) problem asks for a subset of disks of minimum total weight that covers all given points.
 For the weighted \UDC\ problem, several constant approximations have been developed.
 However, whether the problem admits a PTAS has been an open question.
 We present the first PTAS for \UDC.
 Our result implies the first PTAS for the minimum weight dominating set problem in unit disk graphs, the first PTAS for the maximum lifetime coverage problem and an improved constant approximation ratio for the connected dominating set problem in unit disk graphs.